Zi-qi-Li/Flir-camera-absorption-image/README.md

 Gain: 0 - 47.99 db

 Exposure Time: 0 - unlimited us
-(It seems that the camera itself have a maximun exposure time inside. )
+(It seems that the camera itself has a maximun exposure time inside. )

 Xmin, Xmax: 0 - 3072